YuriEvan/Mini-Project-2/README.md

 #### Remarks

-I have just graduated from BCG RISE course in October 2021.
+I have graduated from BCG RISE course in October 2021.
 The answers may not be 100% perfect, as I am a learner and have just started learning python coding <br>